-Learner participation (LP) is about children and young people having their voice heard when decisions are being made that affect their lives and being actively involved in the decision-making processes.
+Learner Participation (LP) is about children and young people having their voice heard when decisions are being made that affect their lives, and being actively involved in decision-making processes.
 This principle needs to be reflected in the culture and ethos of the whole school community and the systems that govern it.

-The form that this participation takes, be it a school council, pupil parliament or focus area committees, does not matter.
-Participation can happen in many ways and the following award has been designed to allow for this variety of forms.
-What is important is that the structure is one that allows all children and young people to have their say and to be able to feed their ideas and opinions to a representative group who operate on behalf of all learners.
+The form that this participation takes does not matter - schools might have a school council, a pupil parliament, or focus area committees.
+Participation can happen in many ways and our Learner Participation award has been designed to allow for this variety of forms.
+What is important is that the structure allows all children and young people to have their say and to be able to feed their ideas and opinions to a representative group, which operates on behalf of all learners.

-Whichever Learner Participation Forum (LPF) you choose to operate within your school or college, for the purpose of these criteria, it will be referred to as a LPF and the pupils involved in it as Representatives.
+Whichever Learner Participation Forum (LPF) you choose for your school or college, for the purpose of these criteria, it will be referred to as a LPF and the pupils involved in it as Representatives.

 To access our Learner Participation Award toolkit first you need to register.
-Head to the Register to become a Healthy School page to get started.
+Head to the Register or Login page to get started.

 Learner Participation Award Levels & Criteria

-The award is given at the end of the academic year for the work of the outgoing forum.
-The schools registration will remain ‘live’ for the following academic year and the school can either apply for re-accreditation at the same level with supporting evidence of activities over the year or apply to progress to a higher level but providing supporting evidence.
+The award is given at the end of the academic year, for the work of the outgoing forum.
+The schools registration will remain ‘live’ for the following academic year and the school can either apply for re-accreditation at the same level with supporting evidence of activities over the year, or apply to progress to a higher level by providing supporting evidence which meets the criteria.

-The accreditation window is open from February half term to Friday 29 May 2020.
-Successful schools will be notified after this and the awards presented at our annual celebration awards ceremony in the Council Chambers at New County Hall.
-Schools submitting evidence after the closing date, during the remainder of the academic year, can still achieve accreditation, but unfortunately will not be able to attend the award ceremony.
+The accreditation window is open from February half term to Summer half term.
+Successful schools will be notified after this and the awards are normally presented at our annual celebration awards ceremony in the Council Chambers at New County Hall.
+Each school is invited to bring the LPF pupils to the ceremony, and has the opportunity to make a brief presentation.
+Schools submitting evidence after the closing date can still achieve accreditation during the remainder of the academic year, but will not be able to attend the awards ceremony.